Fall Fun: Where to Pick-Your-Own Pumpkins, Apples, and More (with Social Distancing)

 A fall trip to Linvilla’s Pumpkinland is a tradition for so many families—from giant displays of pumpkins to hayrides to corn mazes to barnyard animals, and so much more.
 Pumpkinland returns on September 12 and runs through October.
 The jack-o-lantern exhibit runs from October 23-30.
 To manage crowds and ensure social distancing, timed tickets for Autumn Moon, Harvest, and Witch’s Hayrides are required to be purchased in advance.
 You can also reserve a private hayride just for your family.

 And while Linvilla doesn’t have a pumpkin patch where you can pick your pumpkin, they do have 25 varieties of apples on 20 acres of orchards!
 No pre-registration is required for apple picking, but Linvilla is limiting the number of guests permitted to pick at one given time, and no one will be permitted in the fields to pick without a prepaid container.
 This means a $6 entrance fee for everyone over age 1.
 Wagons to take you to the fields will be one family per bench, so be sure to factor extra wait time into your day.
+There is no more weekend apple picking right now.

 Before you leave, visit the Farm Market to take home some fresh cider and other fall treats.
 On weekends, the Ship Bottom Brewery beer garden will also be open.
 Reservations are suggested, but not required.